One of the key factors to acquiring a challenging and exciting position upon graduation is having pertinent experience.

 How many terms is the placement and is it automatically renewable?

-A Partners Program award is for three consecutive terms: fall, spring, and summer.
-Placements are awarded for the fall term and are automatically renewed for the subsequent spring and summer terms provided that the student meets the academic and work requirements outlined in the Student Eligibility & Requirements.
+Pitt Partners participants work three consecutive terms: fall, spring, and summer.
+The renewal occurs provided that the student meets the academic and work requirements outlined in the Student Eligibility & Requirements.